-One of the most humbling trips I’ve ever been a part of (Kyle) was with Daring Adventures in the spring of 2015.
+One of the most humbling trips I (Kyle) have ever been a part of was with Daring Adventures in the spring of 2015.

 Being the connection point between Arizona River Runners and Daring Adventures has been one of the great privileges of my life.
 Together, we planned one hell of a trip.
 Usually I’m on the side of educating guests about the ins and outs of a week long rafting trips down the Colorado River, but in this case, I was certainly the pupil.
 My teacher was the director of Mainstream Expeditions and an all around wonderful woman, Linda Tuck.